VikasKrGond/SerrverHitsApp/README.md

 API Endpoints

 	1. GET /api/dashboard
-Fetches server data with optional filtering by date and time.
+-Fetches server data with optional filtering by date and time.
-Query Parameters:
+-Query Parameters:
-	• startTime: Start time for filtering.
+	-• startTime: Start time for filtering.
-	• endTime: End time for filtering.
+	-• endTime: End time for filtering.
-	• date: Specific date for filtering.
+	-• date: Specific date for filtering.
-Important Files
+-Important Files

 ServerData.java
 -Defines the entity for ServerData mapped to the database table.